top of page

 Painting (Xue Ye Fang Pu Tu) About Emperor Zhao Kuangyin Visiting His Trusted Minister Zhao Pu (922 - 992) at A Snowy Night, Drawn By Artist Liu Jun of the Ming Dynasty (1368 - 1644) - Palace Museum

-Preferential Treatment and Privileges of Scholar Officials
+Preferential Treatment and Privileges Among Scholar Officials

 Civil officers that were selected from the Imperial Examinations, however, he believed, would be less destructive nor violent.